civilmoney/Reference-Implementation/README.md

 Time spent on any positive action, cause or endeavour is considered valuable and deserving of compensation in the civilised economy.

 Any ad-hoc collaboration, creature or resource may establish a Civilised Money account.
-Animal welfare and environmental preservation as well as education, healthcare, research and social services are fully funded by default.
+Animal welfare, environmental preservation as well as education, healthcare, research and social services are fully funded by default.

 We ask that you give the utmost respect to people doing unpleasant work.